ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 ibmcloud hpvs instance-create securewallet lite-s dal13 --rd-path sbs.enc -i $image_tag
 ```

-`securewallet` defines the name of the instance to be created, `lite-s` is the pricing plan, and `dal13` is the location - you can use a different values for these parameters.
+`securewallet` defines the name of the instance to be created, `lite-s` is the pricing plan, and `dal13` is the location - you can use a different value for these parameters.

 This command starts instance provisioning and displays the following output: